 The compilation of National Accounts in 2020 is affected by additional uncertainty in the context of the Covid-19 pandemic.
 This applies particularly in the first compilations where source material is scarce.
 As more information becomes available, the National Accounts will be updated.
 At www.dst.dk/Nationalregnskab (only available in Danish) relevant notes and working papers describes the challenges associated with the preparation of National Accounts in the context of the Covid-19 pandemic.
 Information about new sources that may improve the compilation of National Accounts will be available in the National Accounts news releases (only available in Danish).
+The accuracy of the national accounts for 2020 is therefore considered to be less than desired.
+Due to this, Statistics Denmark has decided to publish 2020 in our publication 30 June 2021 at a more aggregated level than usual.
+Thus, it is published on the national accounts 19a2 industry grouping and consumption is published on the national accounts' 11th grouping.
+See more in the working paper (arbejdspapiret) - only in Danish.

-Questions about the statistics can be addressed to:
+Ouestions about the statistics can be addressed to: